 Touch is not the only medium of interaction.
 Intuiface is uniquely engineered to work with virtually any interactive approach you can imagine.

 Intuiface is the market leader in no coding, touch-first content creation so it might surprise you to know that its focus is on interactivity of all kinds, not just fingers on a screen.
+What do we mean by more than just touch technology?
 From speech recognition and beacon technology to the Internet of Things, Intuiface is there, putting even the most complex technology in the hands of the creative in all of us.

 Using cameras to capture hand movement in front of a display, enabling interaction with onscreen content without physical contact between the hand and the screen.